michael-griehm/azure-data-engineering-DP203/README.md

-# azure-data-engineer-DP200
+# Azure Data Engineer DP-203 Prep

-A repo with notes and examples of the resources encapsulated in the Azure Data Engineer (DP-200) course.
+A repo with notes and examples of the resources encapsulated in the Azure Data Engineer (DP-203) course.

+## Data Engineering Use Case

+In order to better learn and understand the concepts and resources encompassed in the DP-203 Microsoft certifcation exam, I have come up with a real world data engineering use case as described below.

-## Basic Concepts
+## Concepts

 ### ETL vs. ELT